4 Companies To Join Hot IPO Market This Week, Bringing Exposure to Vaping Sales In China And Luxury E-Commerce

 Here's a preview of what's coming.

-Dream Finders Homes: One of the nation’s fastest growing homebuilders is set to go public this week under the Nasdaq ticker symbol DFH with an offer of 9.6 million shares at a price point of $12 to $15.
+Dream Finders Homes: One of the nation’s fastest growing homebuilders is set to go public this week (NASDAQ: DFH) with an offer of 9.6 million shares at a price point of $12 to $15.

 The company designs, builds and sells homes in high-growth areas like Jacksonville and Orlando, Florida; Austin, Texas; Denver and Washington, D.C.
 The company also offers title and mortgage banking services.